soundvibe/m3/docs/content/quickstart/_index.md

 ## Next Steps

-This quickstart covered getting a single-node M3DB cluster running, and writing and querying metrics to the cluster.
+This guide covered getting an M3 cluster running using application binaries, and writing and querying metrics to the cluster.
 Some next steps are:

 -   one
 -   two